tensorflow/models/tutorials/image/cifar10_estimator/README.md

 Run this on master:
 Runs an Experiment in sync mode on 4 GPUs using CPU as parameter server for 40000 steps.
 It will run evaluation a couple of times during training.
-The num_workers arugument is used only to update the learning rate correctly.
+The num_workers argument is used only to update the learning rate correctly.
 Make sure the model_dir is the same as defined on the TF_CONFIG.

 ```shell